pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 #### Step 5

 Provision a VM.
-We should see the the VM is not immediately started after provisioning, and suitable messages in automation.log showing that our additonal Methods are working...
+We should see the the VM is not immediately started after provisioning, and suitable messages in automation.log showing that our additonal Methods are working:
 <br> <br>

 ```